guoyiteng/cpp-notes/Effective C++ notes.md

 ## Item 11: Handle assignment to self in `operator=`.

 Copy assignment operator can perform self assignment.
-It will generate some unsafe code if we use a nake pointer and forget to do the identity check.
+It will generate some unsafe code if we use a naked pointer and forget to do the identity check.
 ```c++
 Widget::operator=(const Widget& rhs)
 {